3-1

 No two fingers, hands, or taste are exactly alike.
 Some people want as large a diamond as possible, some people prefer a smaller one.
 Whether it’s a lifestyle, budget, or a fashion choice, different diamond sizes and shapes work best on different hands.

-The Best Size & Shape For Small/Short Fingers
+The Best Size & Shape For Small Or Short Fingers

 A smaller, more petite hand requires proportion.
 A lower carat weight that will not overwhelm the hand may look best.
-Shapes such as the very popular round cut, Asscher, and princess cut diamonds are exceptionally pleasing to the eye on a smaller hand.
+Shapes like the popular round cut, asscher, and princess cut diamonds are exceptionally pleasing to the eye on a smaller hand.

 3 different diamond shapes

-The Best Size & Shape For Wider/Longer Fingers
+The Best Size & Shape For Wider Or Longer Fingers

-If your budget doesn’t quite allow for a larger diamond, then bump up the shine with a halo setting and make a ring with shine that dazzles far brighter than its actual carat size.
+If your budget doesn’t quite allow for a larger diamond, then bump up the shine with a halo setting.

 Shapes That Punch Above Their Weight